Abundita/discordupdater/README.md

 # Discord Updater
 Automatically updates the discord version when ran

-To get the bash script download the discordupdater.sh file from this GitHub and running it by typing sudo ./discordupdater.sh in the file location you have downloaded it
+To get the bash script download the discordupdater.sh file from this GitHub, you can run it by typing sudo ./discordupdater.sh in the file location you have downloaded it

 # Errors